anubhav-187/picorv32a-openlane-physical-design/README.md

 The objective of this work is to understand the RTL-to-GDSII flow and analyze different stages involved in modern ASIC physical design.

-# Section 1: Introduction to Open-Source ASIC Design Flow, OpenLANE and SKY130 PDK
+# Introduction to Open-Source ASIC Design Flow, OpenLANE and SKY130 PDK

 ## Objectives of this Section